 Andrew Smith (1797-1872) – British army surgeon, traveler, collector, author, committee man and naturalist.
 As a boy he was apprenticed part-time to a medical doctor while studying medicine at the University of Edinburgh.

 Sent to the Cape Colony in 1821, he was stationed in Grahamstown until the middle of 1825.
 During these years he made a study of the natural history of the frontier region and the customs of the Xhosa people.
 After visiting Smith, Cape governor Lord Charles Somerset created the South African Museum in the building of the South African Library, and appointed Smith as its superintendent.
 He solicited specimens for the museum and published lists of donations in the Cape Town Gazette and African Advertiser.
 Soon he also published the first and only installment of A descriptive catalogue of the South African Museum in which he described the mammals on exhibition.
 A separate pamphlet provided Instructions for preparing and preserving the different objects of the animal, vegetable, and mineral kingdoms.
 In December 1826 the Cape of Good Hope Horticultural Society was formed, with Smith as joint secretary.
-So, in charge of growing the dagga plants.
+So, in charge of growing the dagga plants?
 Kidding!
+Check today’s date.

 In December 1831 Smith was sent on another diplomatic mission combined with a scientific expedition, this time to visit the Zulu chief Dingane and report on the nature of his country.
 The party went via Port Elizabeth, then to the vicinity of Umtata, then down to the coast near present Port St Johns.
 They reached Port Natal (now Durban) in March 1832.
 There Smith met H.F.
 Fynn, who accompanied him to Dingane’s kraal.
 He was the first well-known collector to investigate the birdlife of coastal Natal, where he found many new species.
 In an interview with the Grahamstown Journal upon his return he described the fertility of Natal and its potential for settlement.
-This praise was noted by men who became the ‘Voortrekkers’ who sarie’d voort and settled in Natal during 1837-1838.
+This praise was noted by men who became the ‘Voortrekkers’ who sarie’d voort (sallied forth) and settled in Natal during 1837-1838.

 The Cape of Good Hope Association for Exploring Central Africa was established to organise a scientific expedition into central southern Africa, to be financed by public subscription.
 Smith was elected joint chairman (kidding! – he was chosen as the leader of the expedition).
 They went to Lesotho and visited chief Moshoeshoe; then to Kuruman, from where the missionary Robert Moffat accompanied them to the kraal of the Matabele king, Mzilikazi, near Zeerust.
 On they trekked, eastwards along the southern slopes of the Magaliesberg to Hartebeestpoort, then northwards to the tropic of Capricorn.
 The expedition returned to Cape Town in February 1836 with a huge collection of natural history specimens and drawings.
 Smith published his Report of the Expedition for Exploring Central Africa.